-Management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Under the supervision and with the participation of the CEO and CFO, management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2015.
+The assessment was based on criteria established in the framework Internal Control - Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on its evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2015.